chainer/chainer/docs/source/upgrade.rst

 This link existed in Chainer v1 only for the backward compatibility.
 Use :class:`chainer.Parameter` instead (for the new :class:`Parameter` class, see :ref:`upgrade-parameter`).

+.. _upgrade-new-param-register:

 New-style parameter registration APIs are added to Link
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Chainer v2, a :class:`Parameter` object is automatically registered to a :class:`Link` object just by substituting it to an attribute of the link.
+In Chainer v2, :meth:`Link.init_scope` method returns a context manager that automatically registers a :class:`Parameter` object to the link at setting it to an attribute.
-If you are using IDE like PyCharm, it is recommended to use the new-style parameter registration so that IDEs can easily detect the existence of the parameter as an attribute.
+If you are using IDE like PyCharm, it is recommended to use this new-style parameter registration so that IDEs can easily detect the existence of the parameter as an attribute.
 It is also a good practice to use the new-style API even if you are not using IDEs, if you are planning to make the code public.

 .. note::